Dushistov/flapigen-rs/book/src/java-android-example.md

 ## Building

-To build the demo, you will need the latest version of Cargo, Android NDK and install proper Rust toolchains:
+To build the demo, you will need the latest version of Cargo, Android NDK and install the proper Rust toolchain targets:

 ``` shell
 rustup target add arm-linux-androideabi
 rustup target add aarch64-linux-android
 ```

-To link the result into shared library you need add path to proper clang binary into `PATH` environment variable or change path to linker here:
+To link Rust code into a shared library you need add the path to the proper clang binary into your `PATH` environment variable or change the path to the linker here:

 ```toml
 {{#include ../../android-example/.cargo/config}}